-4.2 Capacity for high resolution mapping with tracing of mineralogical and geological characteristics High-resolution ground surveys may indicate compositional variations in soils and/or uppermost crustal rocks, depending on the magnetic contrast between different exposed rocks and the intensity of active magnetic field (Gobashy et al., 2008; Hinze et al., 2013).
-Despite the fact that it is not the primary goal of MOURA instrument, which is part of the instruments suite of a lander, due to its potential in future exploration missions, the exploration capacity of the commercial G-858 and MOURA magnetometer for extra-terrestrial high-resolution mapping is discussed in the following for the different investigated sites.
+34 4.2 Capacity for high resolution mapping with tracing of mineralogical and 35 geological characteristics

+High-resolution ground surveys may indicate compositional variations in soils and/or uppermost crustal rocks, depending on the magnetic contrast between different exposed rocks and the intensity of active magnetic field (Gobashy et al., 2008; Hinze et al., 2013).
+The exploration capacity of the commercial G-858 and MOURA magnetometer for extra-terrestrial high-resolution mapping is discussed in the following for the different investigated sites.